UNESCO Adds Ruins Of Ancient Babylon To Its List Of World Heritage Sites

 Babylon, a city condemned in the Bible and a source of black magic in the Quran, has been ravaged by war and neglect.
 For decades, preservationists have pushed for the site to be restored.

-Saddam Hussein attempted to rebuild some of the ruins of Babylon with modern bricks, which was condemned by archeologists.
+Saddam Hussein attempted to rebuild some of the ruins of Babylon with modern bricks, which was condemned by archaeologists.
 He even built an immense palace on the ancient site overlooking the Tigris River.
 After the U.S. invasion of Iraq in 2003, military helicopters landed directly on the site.

 UNESCO said in a 2009 report that U.S. troops and contractors in Iraq inflicted extensive damage to Babylon, driving heavy vehicles over sacred paths and bulldozing hilltops on what the U.N. called "unquestionably one of the most important archeological sites in the world."